doppelganger9/blog/content/blog/2019/03/06/index.md

 }
 ```

-## Still failing: change step definition!
+## Still failing: change step definition

-Even with this, the same step was still failing, so I search the marketplace and [awesome Actions list]() and found one that did exactly what I wanted: deploy to gihthub pages.
+Even with this, the same step was still failing, so I search the marketplace and [awesome Actions list](https://github.com/sdras/awesome-actions) and found one that did exactly what I wanted: deploy to GitHub pages.

-So I followed the README of https://github.com/maxheld83/ghpages, created a Personal Access Token, added it to the Secrets for the step as GH_PAT, rewired everything correctly, saved and commited this to push to master.
+So I followed the README of [the `ghpages` Action](https://github.com/maxheld83/ghpages), created a Personal Access Token, added it to the Secrets for the step as GH_PAT, rewired everything correctly, saved and committed this to push to master.

 In the end, it kind of worked, but this Action did not put a subpath in the GitHub Pages so my blog did not load properly (images, fonts, posts pages were all 404).

-## Removing GH-Page, and reconfigure all the things!
+## Removing GH-Page, and reconfigure all the things

 You will see that I simplified the workflow, that there is no Github Page deploy anymore, because I signed up for [Netlify](https://www.netlify.com), and reconfigured my `.dev` domain to map this.

 Netlify has its own mini-CI/CD, from now on, it will automatically install & build my Gatsby blog on each push to the master branch.

-I think this is a more simple solution, though it requires an integration to another service (e.g. it's not 100% Github centric).
+I think this is a more simple solution, though it requires integration to another service (e.g. it's not 100% Github centric).

 ## Conclusion